adityaraman27/Digital-Literacy/README.md

  Course: CSE0001 – Digital Literacy

  ## Project Overview
- This repository contains my Digital Literacy Project completed as part of the CSE0001 course at VIT Bhopal University.
-The project focuses on developing essential digital skills required for academic and professional growth.
+This repository includes my Digital Literacy Project that was undertaken as part of my course in CSE0001 in VIT Bhopal University.
+This project is centered on developing digital literacy skills that are essential for academic and professional development.

-It includes five tasks covering topics such as digital awareness, online portfolio creation, coding platforms, professional communication, and cybercrime awareness.
+This project includes five tasks on digital awareness, creation of online portfolios, coding platforms, professional communication, and cybercrime awareness.

 ## Repository Structure
 - report/ → Contains the final project report (PDF)